netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

 feature_row13:
   - image_path: /assets/images/On-Having-Good-Fortune-and-Other-Worthwile-Things.jpg
     alt: "On Having Good Fortune and Other Worthwhile Things"
-    excerpt: "**Vines High School**: Apr.
-13-14, 2018 <br><br>*Fake Fortune tellers Edgar and Ethel work at a circus swindling people locals.
+    excerpt: "**Vines High School**: Feb.
+17, 2018 <br><br>*Fake Fortune tellers Edgar and Ethel work at a circus swindling people locals.
 Everything is going swell until a mysterious woman comes into their tent claiming to be a real fortune teller.
 She tells them of 3 events that will come to pass: one of them shall find love and be loved in return while the other shall love in vain, one shall betray their father,and one shall die.
 Each tries to sabotage the other to be the one who lives.*<br><br>**John Marshall** and **Adam Koch** Co-Direct this student led production"
 feature_row14:
   - image_path: /assets/images/Winter-Coffee-House.png
     alt: "The Little Mermaid"